From A Wiki of Ice and Fire

 During the War of the Five Kings, the poor lands of Dragonstone give King Stannis few supporters for his claim to the Iron Throne.
 For the past half-year no craft that has come within sight of Dragonstone has been allowed to leave again.
 The castle's maester, Cressen, is killed during his attempt to poison Melisandre.
 Queen's Men sack the sept and Melisandre burns the statues of the Seven.

-After his defeat at the Battle of the Blackwater, Stannis retreats to Dragonstone with only 2,000 swords and a token fleet in order to plot his next move.
+After his defeat at the Battle of the Blackwater, Stannis retreats to Dragonstone with less than 1300 swords and a token fleet in order to plot his next move.

 A Storm of Swords

 Davos secretly smuggles Edric Storm from the castle against the wishes of Stannis.
 In his defence Davos tells Stannis that a king has a duty to his people, and reads a recent letter from the Night's Watch explaining the desperate situation the men of the Night's Watch are in.